Home

 Congestive Heart Failure in Dogs

-Congestive heart failure in dogs can become a problem in any dog breed or size.
-Although Cardiomyopathy is more prevalent in the dog health extra large breed dogs or giant dogs.
 A condition which restricts the normal blood flow of the heart to the tissues of the body.
 When this occurs there is often retention of fluid in the lungs and other body cavities which will lead to CHF.

-Causes of Congestive heart failure in dogs
+Causes of congestive heart failure in dogs

 Congenital defects.
 These are birth heart defects that the dog is born with.